 Open Public Consultations

-The purpose of this consultation is to seek views from stakeholders on our flexibility commitments, developments to date and planned future developments under Workstream 1A (Flexibility Services) in order for us to update and adapt our work accordingly.
-This consultation will close on 23rd August 2019.
+The purpose of this consultation was to seek views from stakeholders on our flexibility commitments, developments to date and planned future developments under Workstream 1A (Flexibility Services) in order for us to update and adapt our work accordingly.
+This consultation closed on 23rd August 2019.

 Consutlation Document & Deliverables